leungkimming/ChatGPT4NFT/README4.md

-# Create a ChatGPT bot to do the same things as in the MAUI App
+# 4. Build a ChatGPT Bot to Manage the NFT Contract
+* Introduction to writing ChatGPT 'Prompts'
+* Instruct ChatGPT to response to our request to do NFT booking operations
+* Inform ChatGPT what functions are available for calling and when and how to call them
+* The ChatGPT Bot structure
+* Add the Chatbot Blazor web app to the existing MAUI App
+* Examples of dialogue that we can create with ChatGPT

+## Introduction to writing ChatGPT 'Prompts'
 * Building functions using ChatGPT created an obvious paradigm shift in the way we give instructions to computers
 * In the past, we give exact logical instructions in form of a syntactic language to computers, such is set, if/then/else, while, call, etc.
 * To give instructions to ChatGPT, we write semantic 'prompts' in human languages
 * [OpenAI's guide of writing better Prompts](https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results)
 * All program codings are already in the 'mauibc' folder
-## OpenAI
-* Need an OpenAI trial account or even better, a paid account that pay as you go
+* You need an OpenAI trial account or even better, a paid account that pay as you go
-## How to instruct ChatGPT to response to our request to do NFT booking operations?
+## Instruct ChatGPT to response to our request to do NFT booking operations
 * Below is the prompt we give to ChatGPT
 ```
 You are a booking officer in the customer service counter.
 Please answer questions about bookings by following the instructions below.